 - fatty cuts of meat

 - butter, ghee and lard

-- cheese, especially hard cheese
+- cheese, especially hard cheese like cheddar

 - cream, soured cream and ice cream

-- some savoury snacks and chocolate confectionery
+- chocolate confectionery

 - biscuits, cakes and pastries